Gym reopening: the new rules for gym workouts, from doctors and fitness experts

-Gyms are reopening this weekend and I hope everyone is as excited as I am.
-As much as we get used to doing the best home workout in our home gyms, it is good to be back in the gym, mainly because in one way or another, you will always be restricted at home.
+Gyms are reopening this weekend.
+Time to learn the new rules of the gym, post lockdown.
+As much as we have enjoyed doing the best home workout on the best home gym equipment we can locate, it is good to be back in the gym, mainly because in one way or another, you will always be restricted at home.
 Deadlifts are best performed at the gym, not to mention barbell squats.

 Bringing your own supplies is also recommended: keep your gym clothing and workout shoes separately in your gym bag and make sure you bring your own gym water bottle and avoid using the communal water fountains.
 Wearing gym gloves is also recommended as it makes you less likely you'll accidentally touch your face.